Raghav-Shukla/6-languages-in-6-weeks/README.md

 <li>Greater the value of the variable, greater is the processing speed.</li>
 <li>This program incorporates multi-threading, libraries such as time, threading and sys.
 When executed, the output contains the time and value of the variable at that instant.</li>
 </ol>
 <h5>Here, it is important to note that due to thread switching, output may change with every run.
 It is recommended to run the program multiple times.
-Here, kindly try to execute the .py file in python IDLE for best results</h5>
+Here, kindly try to execute the .py file in python IDLE for best results.
+Here, the executable file may pose certain issues so it is recommeneded to run using the .py file.</h5>